-Bitcoin Events’ annual Blockchain Africa Conference in Johannesburg (https://www.nnw.fm/ZDY97) will preserve a tradition of international innovation in an industry that is still building recognition worldwide, unveiling “meaningful implementations” in the public and private sectors.
-The two-day event will take place in the spring and is anticipating sufficient respite from the ongoing global pandemic to permit in-person gathering, although virtual attendance is also a ticket option and event organizers have been building experience with the platform since their first virtual conference — August’s DeFi summit.
+Bitcoin Events’ annual Blockchain Africa Conference (https://www.nnw.fm/ZDY97) will preserve a tradition of international innovation in an industry that is still building recognition worldwide, unveiling “meaningful implementations” in the public and private sectors.
+The two-day event will take place in the spring via virtual attendance.
+Event organizers have been building experience with the platform since their first virtual conference — August’s DeFi summit.

 The event is also taking applications for speaking and exhibition slots.
 For information on registration and tickets as well as how to participate as a presenter, visit the event’s website at blockchainafrica.co.